 Our weekend of celebration was not over.
 The next afternoon we headed in the other direction to Long Island for a Bat Mitzvah.
 We finally finished our weekend after a long battle with Long Island traffic and I crawled into bed around Midnight.
 It felt great to get into that cool, soft bed after successfully completing all of my family responsibilities for the weekend.

 Unfortunately, I found myself awake and not even sure where I was 45 minutes later, hearing some frustrated sounds coming out of Andrew’s room.
 I tried to ignore it, but guilt got the better of me.
 As I walked into Andrew’s room I found my family huddled around the computer frustrated to the point of losing it because of a homework assignment that wouldn’t print.
 Luckily, I was able to fix the issue and was able to play the hero.
 I decided not to tell the crew the issue was resolved by plugging in the printer that I had unplugged the night before to charge my phone.

 I was frustrated that my son, who had a jam packed weekend of family events, football, and school president responsibilities, was up at 1:00 am completing an assignment.
 Justin really loves this teacher and I am sure he wasn’t given the standard “This is an AP class and I have to get you ready for college, or AP classes are difficult you have to show that you are willing to do the work.”
 But it was 1:00 AM, I wasn’t thinking straight, and I needed a villain to turn my anger to so I decided to draft an email explaining why I hate homework.
 I gave a litany of reasonable reasons.
 Thankfully my wife read the email before I hit send and deleted it.
 My reasons included:

-- There is no research that supports a positive effect on student achievement in elementary schools and very little that suggests it can be advantageous for secondary students
+- There is that supports a positive effect on student achievement in elementary schools and very little that suggests it can be advantageous for secondary students

 - Copying from classmates has become easier with group text messages